 - 0 - 60: 3.5 seconds

 - Top speed: 150mph

 - MPG: 19/28

 Mosler Automotive was never very successful at selling their cars.
-But, they proved a point: going light weight is the key to making a car better.
-The Consulier out-handled every car on the road and even by today’s standards is a fast car.
-The MT900 is just ridiculous: big power, low weight, and good aero.
-Although their cars look a little weird, we think it’s perfectly okay.
+But they proved a point, light weight is the key to a better car.
+The Consulier out-handled every car on the road and even by todays standards is a fast car.
+The MT900 is just ridiculous, big power, low weight, and good aero.
+Although their cars look a little weird, we think its perfectly okay.

-When you’re trying to do something way outside of the box, such as the world’s first composite car, the function is far more important than the form.
+When you're trying to do something way outside of the box, such as a the worlds first composite car, function is far more important than form.